Dyer, Indiana: History

 In 1830, the first permanent white settlers came to Northwest Indiana.
 The earliest historical records date back to 1838.
 On June 1, 1855, the original plat of the town was established.
 Aaron Norton Hart, a settler from Philadelphia, Pennsylvania, played a key role in developing Dyer's infrastructure in the 1860s and 1870s.
 Hart supervised construction of roads and the implementation of a drainage ditch system, allowing agricultural and commercial use of the marshy land.
 Hart was killed in 1883 while working on a ditch near Plum Creek.
 Hart Street, one of Dyer's major north–south streets, bears his name.
 Hart's wife, Martha Dyer Hart, is the town's namesake.

 Dyer was incorporated as a town under Indiana law on February 8, 1910.
 Upon incorporation, Dyer was divided into three wards: The first ward consisted of all land within town limits lying west of Hart Street; the second ward comprised the section east of Hart Street and south of Lincoln Highway; the land north of Lincoln Highway and east of Hart Street formed the third ward.

 Meyer's Castle was listed in the National Register of Historic Places in 1984.

 Transportation

 Roads

 Dyer's primary arterial road is U.S. Route 30/Lincoln Highway, which runs east–west through the town.
 A 1.3 mi stretch of this route traversing Dyer and Schererville was considered one of the most prominent Seedling Mile projects on the Lincoln Highway when it was constructed in the early 1920s, and came to be known as the highway's "Ideal Section."
 It remains in use to this day.

 Amtrak

 Amtrak, the national passenger rail system, provides service to Dyer at the Dyer Amtrak Station.
-The station is served by the Cardinal with service to Chicago Union Station and New York Penn Station via Washington D.C.'s Union Station.
+The station is served by the Cardinal with service to Chicago Union Station and New York Penn Station via Washington Union Station.